-The δ15N values for all macroinvertebrate groups were all correlated with the environmental gradient which is consistent with results from Danish Lowland streams (Kristensen et al., 2016).
+The δ15N values for all macroinvertebrate groups were correlated with the environmental gradient which is consistent with results from Danish Lowland streams (Kristensen et al., 2016).
 This criterion was not used when selecting suitable baselines of background variation of δ15N in the St. Lawrence watershed (Anderson & Cabana, 2007).
 Correlations of δ15N values with the environmental gradient affirm that the taxonomic or feeding groups are tracking background variation in δ15N.
-Consistent with a large body of literature (Lake et al., 2001; Mayer et al., 2002; Anderson & Cabana, 2005; Bergfur et al., 2009; Pastor et al., 2013), tracking background variation is common and confirms the need for baseline corrections when estimating TP.
+Consistent with a large body of literature (Lake et al., 2001; Mayer et al., 2002; Anderson & Cabana, 2005; Bergfur et al., 2009; Pastor et al., 2013), tracking background variation is common and confirms the need for baseline corrections when estimating TP based on δ15N values.

 Finally, assessing if baselines give TP estimates independent of environmental influence for higher order consumers (i.e., fishes) serves as a crucial check that the baseline is working as intended.
-But interpretation of “independence of the environmental gradient” is subjective to how TP is (or is not) expected to change with the environmental gradient.
-We echo the call by (Kjeldgaard et al.2021) for the need of independent information regarding dietary composition to inform these expectations.
-Previous methods for selecting suitable baselines have either not used this criterion (Anderson & Cabana, 2007) or have used mixing models to assess if diets changed along the environmental gradient which are still dependent on stable isotopes (Kristensen et al., 2016).
+But interpreting “independent of the environmental gradient” is dependent on how TP is (or is not) expected to change with the environmental gradient due to dietary shifts by consumers.
+We echo the call by Kjeldgaard et al. (2021) for the need of independent information regarding dietary composition to inform these expectations.
+Previous methods for selecting suitable baselines have either not used this criterion (Anderson & Cabana, 2007) or have used mixing models that are still dependent on stable isotopes to assess if diets changed along the environmental gradient (Kristensen et al., 2016).
 Based on stable isotope data, brown trout exhibited substantial shifts in resource use along the environmental gradient even after baseline corrections using most of the taxonomic groups and functional feeding groups.
 Stomach content analysis, which is independent of stable isotope information, corroborated this shift in resource use, indicating the shift was not an artifact of environmental variation in δ15N along the longitudinal stream gradient.

 Conclusions